Contextualizing Security and Privacy of Software-Defined Vehicles: A Literature Review and Industry Perspectives

 \subsubsection{\textbf{Experts' Feedback}}

-As described in Section~\ref{sec:questionnaire}, the questions in \cref{fig:ota_arch} were also asked to a pool of experts.
-The results align with the findings of the literature review, emphasizing security as the most critical non-functional property of the \ac{OTA} update process.
-Experts also highlighted that, in addition to security, privacy should be regarded as a key property to be addressed.
-However, in contrast to the literature review, experts did not recommend centralized, cloud-based solutions to ensure non-functional properties.
-Instead, they considered Public Key Infrastructure (PKI)-based mechanisms to be the most effective.
-In addition to the three questions discussed above, we also inquired about the criticality of \ac{OTA} updates in \ac{SDV}.
-Experts rated the risks associated with \ac{OTA} updates, such as the risk of disruptions, rollback, or the installation of customized, possibly malicious firmware, at a critical level.
-As depicted in \cref{fig:RQ3_answers}, the distribution of ratings between key security elements, such as Authentication and Authorization, Data Integrity, and Fail-Safe mechanisms, demonstrates a strong consensus on the importance of these components to achieve robust security for \ac{OTA} updates.
-The experts identified data integrity as the most critical aspect in \ac{OTA} updates, closely followed by Authentication and Authorization.
-This is in line with the literature review, where most papers emphasize mechanisms to ensure security as the primary non-functional property of a secure \ac{OTA} update process.
+Consistent with the literature, security emerged as the most critical non-functional property of the \ac{OTA} update process (IQR = 1, TTBA $>$ 80\%).
+Privacy was also identified as important, though with greater dispersion, indicating less uniform prioritization.
+In contrast to the literature review, experts did not favor centralized cloud-based solutions; instead, Public Key Infrastructure (PKI)-based mechanisms were rated as the most effective architectural option (IQR = 1, TTBA $>$ 70\%), while centralized approaches showed lower agreement.
+Experts further assessed the overall criticality of \ac{OTA} updates in \acp{SDV}, rating risks such as disruption, rollback, and malicious firmware installation as highly critical (median = 5, TTBA $>$ 80\%).
+As shown in \cref{fig:RQ3_answers}, strong consensus was observed on key \ac{OTA} security elements, including Authentication and Authorization, Data Integrity, and Fail-Safe mechanisms (IQR = 1).
+Data Integrity received the highest criticality, followed by Authentication and Authorization, reinforcing the central role of security mechanisms in robust \ac{OTA} update processes.
+These results confirm findings from the literature that identify security as the primary non-functional requirement for \ac{OTA} updates.